skip navigation 1-800-4-ALFRED (425-3733)

 All students who transfer in courses from another institution must undergo an academic portfolio review before placement in any studio course.

-Minimum of "C" is required to continue from one studio course to the next.
-(This includes: ARCH 1184, ARCH 2394, ARCH 3104, ARCH 4304, ARCH 5306, ARCH 6306, ARCH 7306, ARCH 8306, ARCH 8716, and ARCH 8776.)
+A minimum grade of “C” is required in the following courses to continue from one studio course to the next and to meet graduation requirements: ARCH 1184, ARCH 2394, ARCH 3014, ARCH 4104, ARCH 5306, ARCH 6306, ARCH 7306, ARCH 8306, ARCH 8716, and ARCH 8776.

 Entry level of student into math and composition/literature sequences is a function of student’s high school preparation and mathematics and English placement examinations.